Last Updated on May 20, 2025 by

 In front of your child, eat the meal you want them to consume.

-To ensure your toddler eats enough, serve her food in a different bowl.
+Ensuring your toddler to eat sufficient, please serve food to him/her in a different bowl.

 Food Allergies :

 One by one, the foods that are most likely to trigger an allergic reaction should be introduced so that it is simple to determine whether a particular item has triggered a reaction.
-You can begin introducing these meals as soon as your infant is eating fruit, veggies, and cereals.
+We may start & introduce such types of diet as soon as our infant is eating fruit, veggies & cereals.

 Foods made from cow’s milk or formula are among them; foods based on